 Data plan Overage Fee: None* - While there is no overage fee, you will find that your internet speed drops dramatically if you go over your data allotment.
 The drop is severe enough to render the internet practically unusable.
 If this keeps happening, you will feel the pressure to buy more data or upgrade your plan.

-Additional Data: Varies – Depending on your plan and for a price, you can buy additional high-speed data for usage from ViaSat, and prices will vary.
+Additional Data: Varies – Depending on your plan and price, you can buy additional high-speed data for usage from ViaSat, and prices will vary.
 Note that this is not available with all plans, so make sure to pick your plan carefully.

 Early Cancellation Fee: Varies - Cancelling your ViaSat plan early can be costly.
 It will generally be $15 for every month remaining on your contract, and other factors might affect it.
 Given how long ViaSat contracts can be, this can easily top several hundred dollars.